 Consider a Pre-Inspection

-Paying for an inspection before submitting your offer lets you remove the inspection subject entirely, making your offer significantly more competitive.
+Paying for an inspection before submitting your offer allows you to remove the inspection subject entirely, which can make your offer more competitive.
+This approach carries its own considerations — understanding what you're agreeing to is worth discussing with your agent and legal advisor.

 Working with the Value-First Home Team

-We built our team around a simple idea: buyers deserve the same level of expertise and attention as sellers — and they deserve to know exactly who they're working with and why.
+We built our team around a straightforward idea: buyers deserve the same level of expertise and attention as sellers — and they deserve to know exactly who they're working with and what to expect throughout the process.

 What We Do for Buyers